-Kristina Waugh is in her 10th year at the Ann Richards School for Young Women Leaders and is currently serving as the Interim Principal.
-Kristina has been instrumental in developing the innovative curriculum and significant practices of the Ann Richards School, including the three high school STEM pathways and our MakerSpace.
-With a 30-year career in education, Kristina demonstrates a passion for designing and implementing creative programming pushing the Ann Richards School to the forefront of STEM education.
-Kristina has been an educator for 29 years, a repeat presenter at SXSWedu, National Coalition of Girls’ Schools and the National Project Lead the Way conferences.
+Kristina Waugh served as the Ann Richards School’s Academic Dean for 10 years before being name Principal in the Spring of 2018.
+Kristina has been instrumental in developing the school’s innovative curriculum and practices, including the three high school STEM pathways and our MakerSpace.
+With a 30-year career in education, Kristina demonstrates a passion for designing and implementing creative programming, pushing the Ann Richards School to the forefront of STEM education, leadership development and college readiness.
+Kristina is a repeat presenter at SXSWedu, National Coalition of Girls’ Schools and the National Project Lead the Way conferences.
 Kristina is married to an educator, has raised an educator and currently teaching her teenage son how to make his bed.

 Academic Dean: Anah Sikorsky-Wiersema